 The Importance of a Connected Supply Chain

-A successful supply chain strategy delivers increased responsiveness and intelligence which fuels informed decision making and which, with a modicum of luck, leads to success.
+A successful supply chain strategy delivers increased responsiveness and intelligence, which fuels informed decision-making and, with a modicum of luck, leads to success.
 Focusing on some key areas can enhance supply chain connectivity and equip enterprises to deal with what the future holds.
 Electronic Data Interchange or EDI is one of those key areas.

 While electronic data interchange (EDI) may be a preferred method of supply chain connectivity and communication, today’s competitive landscape is very different than yesterday and will be even more different tomorrow.
 B2B and B2C interoperability requires real-time collaboration, end-to-end visibility, and an increased flexibility among supply chain partners.

-PartnerLinQ by Visionet delivers end-to-end supply chain connectivity for your enterprise at the speed of business.
-It puts you in complete control of your business by providing increased flexibility, full visibility, and deep integration into the enterprise where you need it.
-PartnerLinQ is a complete solution that connects your multi-tier global supply chain networks, channels and marketplaces, to your enterprise.
+PartnerLinQ’s unified supply chain solution delivers end-to-end digital connectivity for your enterprise at the speed of business.
+It puts you in complete control by providing increased flexibility, full visibility, and deep integration into the enterprise where you need it.
+PartnerLinQ is a complete supply chain connectivity solution that seamlessly integrates your multi-tier global networks, channels, and marketplaces to your enterprise.

 Backed by more than 25 years of integration expertise, PartnerLinQ ensures that you have a resilient and connected supply chain capable of overcoming the challenges of today and the unexpected threats of tomorrow.
 Purpose-built for B2B and B2C communication for your EDI and non-EDI trading partners alike, PartnerLinQ delivers true integration without complication.

 - PartnerLinQ enables frictionless partner onboarding as it is easy to use, configure, and maintain.

 - Centralized business rules, reporting, and alerting ensure that your team is instantly aware of any issue, allowing them to take action right from the home screen.